jamf/ol/api/Resources_for_Jamf_API_developers.md

 --

 *Many of the projects listed here are community-driven.
 Please help us describe your project and give proper attribution.
-If you have an edit, please email concepts at jamf or submit a PR.*
+If you have any edits, please email us at concepts (at jamf) or submit a PR.*